Vibhuarvind/BART-tomatic/README.md

-# BART-tomatic

-AI-powered video transcription and summarization using Hugging Face’s BART and OpenAI Whisper.
-Fast, accurate, and organized outputs.

 # 🎥 Video Summarizer with Whisper and Transformers

 This Python tool automatically **transcribes** and **summarizes** video files using [OpenAI Whisper](https://github.com/openai/whisper) and Hugging Face Transformers.